Che Guevara: Military involvement

 Listening to a Zenith Trans-Oceanic shortwave radio receiver are (seated from the left) Rogelio Oliva, José María Martínez Tamayo (known as "Mbili" in the Congo and "Ricardo" in Bolivia), and Guevara.
 Standing behind them is Roberto Sánchez ("Lawton" in Cuba and "Changa" in the Congo), 1965.

 Guevara's aim was to export the revolution by instructing local anti-Mobutu Simba fighters in Marxist ideology and foco theory strategies of guerrilla warfare.
-In his Congo Diary book, he cites a combination of incompetence, intransigence, and infighting among the Congolese rebels as key reasons for the revolt's failure.
+In his Congo Diary book, he cites a combination of incompetence, intransigence, and infighting among the Congolese rebels as reasons for the revolt's failure.
 On 27 September 1965, the ANC and its allies launched Operation South to destroy Kabila's forces.
 With the support of Che and his Cubans, the Simbas put up substantial resistance.
 Regardless, the rebels were increasingly pushed back, lost their supply routes, and suffered under failing morale.
-Guevara himself was almost killed in one clash of the operation.
-Regardless, he initially wanted to continue some form of guerrilla campaign from the local mountains, but even his Simba allies ultimately told him that the rebellion was defeated.
-On 20 November 1965, suffering from dysentery and acute asthma, and disheartened after seven months of defeats and inactivity, Guevara left Congo with the six Cuban survivors of his 12-man column.
+Guevara was almost killed in one clash.
+He wanted to continue a guerrilla campaign from the mountains, but even his Simba allies told him the rebellion was defeated.
+On 20 November, suffering from dysentery and acute asthma, and disheartened after seven months of defeats and inactivity, Guevara left Congo with the six Cuban survivors of his 12-man column.
 Guevara stated that he had planned to send the wounded back to Cuba and fight in the Congo alone until his death, as a revolutionary example.
-But after being urged by his comrades, and two Cuban emissaries personally sent by Castro, at the last moment he reluctantly agreed to leave Africa.
-During that day and night, Guevara's forces quietly took down their base camp, burned their huts, and destroyed or threw weapons into Lake Tanganyika that they could not take with them, before crossing the border by boat into Tanzania at night and traveling by land to Dar es Salaam.
-In speaking about his experience in Congo months later, Guevara concluded that he left rather than fight to the death because: "The human element failed.
+But after being urged by his comrades, and two Cuban emissaries sent by Castro, he agreed to leave Africa.
+Guevara's forces took down their base camp, burned their huts, and destroyed or threw weapons into Lake Tanganyika that they could not take with them, before crossing the border by boat into Tanzania at night and traveling to Dar es Salaam.
+In speaking about his experience months later, Guevara concluded that he left rather than fight to the death because: "The human element failed.
 There is no will to fight.
 The [rebel] leaders are corrupt.
 In a word ... there was nothing to do."
-Guevara also declared that "we can not liberate, all by ourselves, a country that does not want to fight."
+Guevara declared that "we can not liberate, all by ourselves, a country that does not want to fight."
 A few weeks later, he wrote the preface to the diary he kept during the Congo venture, that began: "This is the story of a failure."